Design Fiction Portrays Possible Futures Through Storytelling

-Design Thinking is an approach to innovation that is driven by deep user understanding, early prototyping, and iterative testing of the potential solutions.
+Design Thinking is an approach to innovation driven by deep user understanding, early prototyping, and iterative testing of the potential solutions.
 It is a practical methodology and process that guides the development of new, innovative products and services, processes, business models, and strategies.

 The online program will give you a fast track to understanding and testing its practical and actionable methodology and show you how to make it work.

-You will learn the focal concepts and methods of Design Thinking, and practice on your own using the methodology first-hand on a real innovation challenge from your organization.
+You will learn the focal concepts and methods of Design Thinking and practice on your own using the methodology first-hand on a real innovation challenge from your organization.

 Why Design Thinking?

-In the times of affluence and complex challenges, a solely analytical approach to innovating can no longer bring competitive advantage.
+In times of affluence and complex challenges, a solely analytical approach to innovating can no longer bring a competitive advantage.
 The Design Thinking process, which is also the methodology behind Service Design (Palvelumuotoilu in Finnish), combines and mixes analytical and creative phases for solving business challenges in a practical way.
 It helps you to enhance creativity and your organization´s capability to innovate.
 Design Thinking combined with business innovation methodology forms a powerful and actionable approach to innovation.

-It is vital to leverage deep customer understanding to be able to cater to the ever-growing, varying demands of customers and users.
+It is vital to leverage deep customer understanding to cater to the ever-growing, varying demands of customers and users.
 Design Thinking methods guide toward rethinking and reframing the challenges and acquiring new insights for idea development.
 The new concepts are prototyped and get validated by your customer.
 The Design Thinking / Service Design process and methodology can be applied to developing new, innovative products and services, processes, business models, and strategies.

 Reframe your company’s challenges and transform them into business opportunities